 This report has 28 articles that provide objective information about the region.
 This was the second edition Ocean Wise produced and it is an update from the 2017 report.
 It provides both a status report and an assessment of progress made over the past three years.
 Through the broad range of topics explored in the report, you will find evidence that Howe Sound is recovering from past industrial impacts, experiencing rapid growth and development, and facing emerging global ocean issues, such as climate change.
 You will also find many specific issues that need to be addressed.
 Highlighted are some common issues across all themes that are influencing the state of Howe Sound coastal ecosystems and propose an action plan in response.

 Seven main themes emerged that required focus and action in order to advance Ocean Health: research, protect and restore, educate and engage, legislation, funding, monitor key indicators, reduce greenhouse gas emissions.
 Activities under those seven themes are reported quarterly at the Ocean Watch Action Committee meetings and tracked here.
+Read our summary of actions to 2024 here.
 The work of the organizations involved in the Marine Action Network contributes toward the Partnership for the Goals-SDG 17, and SDG 14- Life Below Water.
 Together they advance actions and recommendations from the Howe Sound Ocean Watch Reports 2017 and 2020.
 These comprehensive reports provide a broad assessment of Ocean Health in Howe Sound and align with the SDGs.

 The Ocean Watch ratings offer an easy, visual way to understand what is happening with the health of different indicators throughout Átl’ḵa7tsem/Txwnéwu7ts/ Howe Sound.
 Download the full report here, or the executive summary here.